The Ariana R. Ulloa Scholarship

 - Students must be residing or studying in the 32 counties of Appalachian Ohio, or in Franklin, Fairfield or Delaware counties.

 Scholarship awards and amounts will vary, depending on availability of funds.
-Scholarship awards are made payable directly to the institution of enrollment on the student’s behalf, for the purposes and expenses associated with tuition, fees, textbooks, and required supplies and equipment.
+Scholarship awards are made payable directly to the institution of enrollment on the student’s behalf, for all education-related expenses.